redfox58/tonyxu.io/docs/posts/2018/customize-chrome-new-tab-page/README.md

 ---
-title: "Customize Chrome New Tab Page"
+title: Customize Chrome New Tab Page
 date: 2018-08-03
-description: "Have you thought about customizing Chrome new tab page?
+description: Have you thought about customizing Chrome new tab page?
 If so, you must have tried the extensions in Chrome web store to customize your new tab page.
-If you are not satisfied with any of them, you have the option to build your own new tab page that meets all your expectations."
+If you are not satisfied with any of them, you have the option to build your own new tab page that meets all your expectations.
+lang: en-US
+type: post
 ---

 # Customize Chrome New Tab Page